myliheik/FBSadjusted/README.md

 - If an element is not found in the historical dataset (-2013), we omit the data.

-- If there are less than four overlapping years in the subset of Element-Area-Item joined from the new dataset and the historical dataset, we omit the data.
-These cases are saved separately into the 'fishy' dataset.
+- We hope to have four overlapping years in the subset of Element-Area-Item joined from the new dataset and the historical dataset.
+Even if there is only one overlapping year, we calculate the bias correction.
+If no overlapping years, we omit the data.
+The omitted cases are saved separately into the 'fishy' dataset.

 - If the adjusted values go below 0, they are set to zero.